Metu scores 24, No. 25 USC holds off Colorado 71-68

 BOULDER, Colo.
-(AP) -- The final play was drawn up something like this: Get the ball down low to lanky big man Chimezie Metu and let him do his thing.
+(AP) -- The last-minute play was drawn up something like this: Get the ball down low to lanky big man Chimezie Metu and let him do his thing.

 His team showed confidence in him.
 So he showed confidence in himself.